ncatlab/nlab-content/pages/2/0/4/3/3402/content.md

 This property of CABAs is not applicable in [[constructive mathematics]], where power sets are rarely boolean algebras.
 However, we can use [[discrete space|discrete]] [[locales]] instead (or rather, their corresponding [[frames]]).
 That is, define a __CABA__ to be (not a complete atomic boolean algebra but) a frame $X$ such that the locale maps $X \to 1$ and $X \to X \times X$ (which in the category of frames are maps $0 \to X$ and $X + X \to X$) are [[open map|open]] (as locale maps).
 (Of course, that $X \to 1$ is open is the condition that $X$ is [[overt locale|overt]].)
 Then it should be (I will check) a classical theorem that CABAs and complete atomic boolean algebras are the same, and a constructive theorem that CABAs and power sets are the same (in the same functorial manner as above).

-Realtedly, CABAs are the same as [[completely distributive lattice|completely distributive complete Boolean algebras]].
+Relatedly, CABAs are the same as [[completely distributive lattice|completely distributive complete Boolean algebras]].

 Another approach is via [[overlap algebra|overlap algebras]].
 An overlap algebra is a [[frame]] with two extra conditions (one of which is [[overt locale|overtness]] of the corresponding [[locale]]).
 Classically, overlap algebras are the same thing as complete Boolean algebras; constructively, atomic overlap algebras are the same thing as powersets.
 See [Ciraulo 2010](#Ciraulo2010).